 I am a fellow in the Department of Government at the London School of Economics and Political Science.
-In 2019, I completed a doctorate in the Faculty of Philosophy at the University of Oxford.
+I completed a doctorate in the Faculty of Philosophy at the University of Oxford in 2019.
 Prior to the start of my doctoral work, I completed the BPhil in philosophy at Oxford, and a BA (hons) in philosophy at the University of Toronto.

 My research focuses on the political philosophy of Immanuel Kant.
-My dissertation developed a novel reading of Kant's account of citizenship, and I am also interested in his views on state authority and legitimacy, provisional rights and the state of nature, and welfare and redistribution.
+My dissertation developed a novel reading of Kant's account of citizenship.
+I am also interested in his views on state authority and legitimacy, provisional rights and the state of nature, and welfare and redistribution.

 In addition to my interest in Kant, I am also interested in contemporary debates in political philosophy, applied ethics, and early modern philosophy.